Abandon (album)

-Abandon is the sixteenth studio album by the English hard rock band Deep Purple, released in May 1998.
-It was Deep Purple's second album with Steve Morse on guitar and the last album to feature founding member Jon Lord prior to his departure in 2002.
+Abandon is the 16th studio album by the English hard rock band Deep Purple, released on 25 May 1998.
+It was band's second album with guitarist Steve Morse and their last to feature founding member Jon Lord prior to his departure in 2002.
+The cover art was designed by acclaimed artist Ioannis Nikolaos Vasilopoulos.

-The album was followed by a successful 1998/1999 world tour which brought Deep Purple to Australia for the first time in 15 years.
-In 1999 a live album and DVD Total Abandon: Australia '99 recorded in Melbourne on 20 April 1999 was released.
+The album was followed by a successful 1998–1999 world tour, which saw Deep Purple visit Australia for the first time in 15 years.
+In 1999, a double live album and DVD, Total Abandon: Australia '99, recorded in Melbourne on 20 April was released.